-- The ASCII input items are considered to be tokens separated by one or more spaces.
+- ♦ The ASCII input items are considered to be tokens separated by one or more spaces.
 This means that tokens containing spaces require special care.
 See under character input below. - You must provide at the beginning of the file among others a comment character.
 This character indicates that everything that follows the character on the same line is a comment.
 You can use a comment line as header for the lines that follow as a kind of column headers.
-You can also continue information with a comment on the same line to indicate what the row is meant for. - You may insert any amount of blank lines you need for readability. - Character input like names/IDs can be inserted in the file without further quotes or double quotes.
+You can also continue information with a comment on the same line to indicate what the row is meant for. - ♦ You may insert any amount of blank lines you need for readability. - Character input like names/IDs can be inserted in the file without further quotes or double quotes.
 Only if the character string contains embedded blanks, it should be surrounded by single or double quotes.
 A string variable surrounded by single quotes may contain double quotes.
 A string variable surrounded by double quotes may contain single quotes.
-A string variable surrounded by any quotes may contain comment characters. - ♦ Integers consist of numbers 0-9 only, optionally directly preceded by a sign. - ♦ Floating point variables may be specified e.g. as -23.48 or as 0.25E+04 or as 3.14e2. - ♦ Any keywords to steer input processing are always required in CAPITALS.
+A string variable surrounded by double quotes may contain single quotes.
+A string variable surrounded by double quotes may contain single quotes. - ♦ Integers consist of numbers 0-9 only, optionally directly preceded by a sign. - $\diamond$ Floating point variables may be specified e.g. as -23.48 or as 0.25E+04 or as 3.14e2. - ♦ Any keywords to steer input processing are always required in CAPITALS.